Shi Yousan: Central Plains War

+Conflict with Zhang Xueliang

 In early 1931, while in Shenyang, Shi initiated contact with fellow warlord Zhang Xueliang, who had similarly split off from Feng to work with the KMT, and offered to enter an alliance with him, to which Zhang agreed, giving Shi a monthly 600,000 yuan salary, with 200,000 yuan up front as a sign of goodwill.
 Shi then formed a military force headquartered in Xingtai, composed of tens of thousands of former soldiers under Feng Yuxiang and Yan Xishan and used them to occupy the Pinghan railway, having heard of Zhang's plans to do so.
 In May 1931, Shi began working with Wang Jingwei, who had also joined forces with Li Rongzen, Chen Jitang and Liu Guitang, promising Shi a position in the anti-Chiang government being established by the Western Hills Group led by Hu Hanmin in Guangzhou, also appointing commander-in-chief of the 5th Army Group and giving him 500,000 yuan.
 Shi's cooperation with Zhang nevertheless continued until 18 July, when Shi was informed that Zhang had died of illness in Beijing and assuming that Zhang's territories were free for the taking, Shi immediately rallied his troops north to take over.
 Once in Manchuria on 31 July, Shi's soldiers were intercepted in a pincer movement by the armies of Chiang Kai-shek and the very much alive Zhang Xueliang, leaving only around 4,000 men to return to Dezhou.
-Zhang would later muse about his involvement with Shi, "A dog will always eat shit, and a wolf will always eat people, it's really hard to change one's nature."(“狗改不了吃屎，狼改不了吃人，真是本性難移啊。”) For the rest of summer 1931, Shi faced many more losses, including against a joint force of Chen Jicheng and Liu Zhi during the Battle of Baoding on 29 July and a crushing defeat against Han Fuju during the Battle of Dezhou on 8 August, following which Shi "resigned" as a warlord.
+Zhang would later muse about his involvement with Shi, "A dog will always eat shit, and a wolf will always eat people, it's really hard to change one's nature." ("狗改不了吃屎，狼改不了吃人，真是本性難移啊") For the rest of summer 1931, Shi faced many more losses, including against a joint force of Chen Jicheng and Liu Zhi during the Battle of Baoding on 29 July and a crushing defeat against Han Fuju during the Battle of Dezhou on 8 August, following which Shi "resigned" as a warlord.
 His military activities ceased for the several months as he reconciled with Han and found refuge from Chiang at his residence in Jinan.